What are the characteristics of great demonstration speeches?

 It's only through rehearsal that you find out if your ideas translate well into reality.
 The smallest of oversights can trip you up.
 Rehearsal helps you find them before you have a audience watching you fall flat on your face.

 Examples: Getting crucial steps muddled through not having thought them through carefully.
 Forgetting an essential piece of equipment.
-If your speech is about grooming your dog, not anticipating your normally placid Fido would take fright and run in front of a group of strangers.
+If your speech is about grooming your dog, not anticipating your normally placid Fido would take fright and run in front of a group of strangers!

 Answer:

-onto a good thing.
+Absolutely!
+Demonstration speeches and humor belong together.
+When you have your audience laughing with you, you know you're onto a good thing.
 The trick is to contain and make it relevant.
-Click here for more about
+Click here for more about using humor in speeches.

 Answer:

 The best way to overcome anxiety is to prepare thoroughly.
-When you eliminate as many
+When you eliminate as many possibilities for failure as you can, you will feel more in control.

-Is your speech writing 'bla, bla, bland'?
-Discover how action verbs make your writing vocally vibrant, succinct and precise |
+Discover the joy of action verbs and make your writing vocally vibrant, succinct and precise.